 Beijer himself has described his actions several times as that of someone who is called “ghost” in English; or in French, “barbouze,” which is someone who has been trained in special crime techniques and intelligence and who performs assignments for secret services and other (private) clients.

 These are the sketches of what appear to be “The Old Man” and “The Killer” from crime scene witnesses.
 Beijer was 33 at the time of the last spree in 1985.
 The sketch doesn’t square.
 The second sketch is closer.
 But “The Old Man” was a minor player in the spree.
 It really looks like four perps were involved with “The Old Man” and Beijer interchanging.
 However, in the Bouhouche comparison, imagining a mustache is quite doable.

 While Bouhouche was behind bars in the mid-1980s after being accused of the murder of Juan Mendez, police discovered a garage locker rented out to him.
 In the locker, they would find weapons belonging to not only Madani Bouhouche and Robert Beijer, but also weapons stolen from Juan Mendez in 1985 and weapons stolen from an anti-terror unit in 1981.

 Winter Watch Takeaway: The strongest suspects Bouhouche, Beijer, “The Old Man” and Bonkoffsky were likely international Crime Syndicate operatives.
 Like every country in the world, Belgian law enforcement is infested with these compartmentalized criminals.
 Now it’s being revealed that others were involved at the cover-up and interference level.
 Their actions were planned hits with greed quite secondary.

 But primarily, these are discordian boogeymen and thugs that pop up at anytime and anywhere to create chaos and misery.
-They differ little from similar psychological terror being carried now in the U.S. and Europe.
+They differ little from similar Gladio psychological terror carried out in the U.S. and Europe.